Choosing the Best Hardbanding Wire

 Welders prefer wire that splatters less.
 Less splatter means less clean up time and better, more comfortable use of welding equipment.

 What makes Hardbanding by Kooben a good choice

 Several factors make HBK wire the best hardbanding wire in the industry.
 None of the wires that HBK provides contain tungsten carbide, so they are ideal choices for operations with and without casing.
-Though KB 100 and KB 300 do form deposits with micro-cracks, none of our wires will result in cracks that affect performance or resurfacing ability.
-KB 150 grade wires do not form any cracks whatsoever.
+Though HBK 100 and HBK 300 do form deposits with micro-cracks, none of our wires will result in cracks that affect performance or resurfacing ability.
+HBK 150 grade wires do not form any cracks whatsoever.
 All of our products have hardnesses near 60 HRC, ensuring they will stand up against the most severe drilling conditions.
 HBK products are also compatible with Arnco hardbanding wire of the same grade.

 Finally, competitive pricing makes HBK wire an excellent choice for making drilling projects more profitable.